 Binge eating disorders are often misunderstood as a problem related to willpower.
 There is a great deal of denial and misunderstanding about the multiple influences perpetuating binge eating disturbances among children.

-The misconception that binge eating disorder is nothing more than lack of self-control around food can prevent many children and adolescents from seeking out the help and support needed for treatment and recovery.
+The misconception that binge eating disorder is nothing more than a lack of self-control around food can prevent many children and adolescents from seeking out the help and support needed for treatment and recovery.
 Early identification and awareness of binge eating disorder can allow for treatment that can support improved prognosis and outcomes for children and adolescents, particularly as they transition into their teenage years and early adulthood.

 They may be undetected as serious eating disorders with severe medical, nutritional, and psychological consequences.
 There are many layers to understanding risk factors associated with BED that include the interplay of genetics and environment.